Rule 35. En Banc Determination

 (d) Number of Copies.
 The number of copies to be filed must be prescribed by local rule and may be altered by order in a particular case.

 (e) Response.
 No response may be filed to a petition for an en banc consideration unless the court orders a response.
+The length limits in Rule 35(b)(2) apply to a response.

 (f) Call for a Vote.
 A vote need not be taken to determine whether the case will be heard or reheard en banc unless a judge calls for a vote.